Gavin-L26/Variational_Surface_Cutting_Implementation/README.md

-# Variational Suface Cutting Implementation
+# Variational Surface Cutting Implementation
 A numpy with igl library implementation of the *Variational Surface Cutting* (SIGGRAPH 2018 / ACM Transactions on Graphics 2018 paper) by Nicholas Sharp and Keenan Crane

 Link to the paper can be found here: